FrancoStino/vscode-syncing-all/README.md

 ## Storage Providers

-Syncing supports multiple storage providers for synchronizing your VSCode settings:
+Syncing uses Google Drive for synchronizing your VSCode settings.

 ### Google Drive

-This is the default storage provider, which synchronizes your settings using Google Drive.

-### Google Drive

-As an alternative, you can use Google Drive to store your settings.
+Google Drive is the storage provider used to synchronize your settings.
 To set up Google Drive:

 1. Create a Google Cloud project and enable the Google Drive API
 2. Create OAuth credentials (Web application type)